Genesis at Reading Festival 1971

 On their first appearance at Reading Festival, Genesis were low on the bill.
 Other artists that performed at the festival were Lindisfarne, Terry Reid, Renaissance and Sha Na Na.
 There were the usual problems that a festival and its visitors have to deal with: Rain, mud and an unscheduled police squad.
 For Genesis, the gig at Reading followed the incident at the Friars Club, where Peter Gabriel had broken his ankle.

-On June 19th, Genesis had played at Friars in Aylesbury and during the encore of “The Knife”, Peter Gabriel had jumped into the crowd.
+On June 19th, Genesis had played at Friars in Aylesbury and during the encore of ‘The Knife’, Peter Gabriel had jumped into the crowd.
 Unfortunately, the audience parted when they saw him coming and he hit the floor, breaking his ankle.
 Following the incident, he played at least one show in a wheelchair at the art college in Lincoln.
-Tour manager, roadie, sound engineer and friend of the band Richard Macphail remembers Gabriel cavorting in the wheelchair on the stage, which was a traditional theatre stage that sloped forward towards the audience.
-He thought that Peter was going to fall off the stage and break his neck.
-Luckily, he did not and the band could play Reading Festival at June 26, 1971.
+Tour manager, roadie, sound engineer and friend of the band Richard Macphail remembers: ‘And it scared the pants of me, because the stage was like a traditional theatre stage that sloped towards the audience.
+He was wildly cavorting in this wheelchair on this stage.
+I thought he was going to fall off the stage and break his neck!’1 Luckily, he did not and the band could play Reading Festival at June 26, 1971.

 Reading Festival

 The 11th National Jazz and Blues festival took place in Reading for the first time that year.
 Before, the event had taken place in Richmond, Windsor, Sunbury and Plumpton, but each time, the locals had complained, so the festival had to move on.
 The festival usually takes place in August, so admittedly it is a bit unclear to the author why the festival took place on 25, 26, and 27 June 1971.
-The ticket names the location as “Thames-side Arena, Richfield Avenue” and the festival is titled “Reading Festival of folk and progressive music”.
+The ticket names the location as ‘Thames-side Arena, Richfield Avenue’ and the festival is titled ‘Reading Festival of folk and progressive music’.
 The ticket for Saturday, June 26, cost £1.50.

 Over the next few years, the festival would become one of the leading British rock festivals.
 Not only the greatest bands of the age played there, but it was also the birthplace for future superstars.
 Organizer Harold Pendleton was allowed to stage the festival in Reading, because the local council wanted to celebrate the town’s 1000th anniversary and really believed it to be a jazz and blues festival, which it had originally been in the 1960s.